jhuiAchaea/Nexsys/README.md

 #### doCommandWhenCan

 this will be where we want to add functionality like 'dv' (diag when we can).
-You can implement your own stuff here and perform your own logic to determine if you can do it or not.
+You can implement your own stuff here (preferably override in your own package) and perform your own logic to determine if you can do it or not.
 The system will run getCommandsToDo in its normal output.

 ### gags

 Common gags are in here.
 Nexus does not show prompt if all lines in a block are gagged, so no need for a deleteLine + prompt function.

+### highlights

+Common highlights are in here.

 ## TODO List

 - retard detection
 - block commands on aeon
 - defences/cures/balances for all classes
-- more user friendly ways to interact with systm out of the box
+- more user friendly ways to interact with system out of the box
 - more custom prompt options/easier way to set custom prompt than in code
-- way to map setting configurations to nexus variables so can store/load from server so when people upgrade, they won't lose previously configured settings
+- way to view, edit, and save settings through HTML rather than in the code